Sleep and Health

 For most of us, sleep is something we do without thinking too much about it throughout our entire lives, from the moment we are born until the moment we are finally laid to rest.
 In fact, during an average life span, a person spends the equivalent of 27 years asleep!

-Sleep is such a natural part of our lives that most of us usually don't give it much thought.
+Sleep is such a natural part of our lives that most of us usually don't think about it... much.

-When we stop and think about sleep, it's usually because we feel we just aren't getting enough of it, or because we feel that we need more than what would be considered a normal amount of sleep.
+When we do think about sleep, it's usually because we feel we just aren't getting enough of it, or because we feel that we need more than what would be considered a normal amount of sleep, or, better quality sleep.

 Despite our tendency to take sleep for granted, it really is an often controversial topic.